 The Salem, New Jersey-native is the lone player to ever win the award from his home state.
 He was named Hockey East Player of the Year, a First Team All-American and was a Hobey Baker Finalist, all twice.
 After winning the award, Gaudreau signed with the Calgary Flames.
 As a pro, Gaudreau has appeared in over 370 NHL contests, registering over 125 goals and over 240 assists.

 6. Jack Eichel, 2015 – Boston University

-Jack Eichel was the first freshman to be named a finalist for the Hobey Baker Award in 12 years and is just the second freshman in history to take it home.
+Jack Eichel was the first freshman to be named a finalist for the Hobey Baker Award in 12 years upon his win.
 He did so in 2015 with the Boston University Terriers at the age of 18.

 The North Chelmsford, Massachusetts-native led the nation in both assists (44), points (70), and plus-minus (plus-51).
 He also netted 26 goals in his 40 appearances during the 2014-15 season.

 Other accolades Eichel took home include Rookie of the Year, Hockey East Scoring Champion, and First Team All American.
 He was also named Most Valuable Player for his performance in the Hockey East playoff tournament.
 The forward also captained Team USA in the World Junior Championship that season, setting the stage for the infamous comparison between Eichel and Connor McDavid.